Crowdfunding: Platforms

-In 2015, it was predicted that over 2,000 crowdfunding sites would be available to choose from 2016.
+In 2015, it was predicted that over 2,000 crowdfunding sites would be available to choose from in 2016.
 As of 2021, there are 1,478 crowdfunding organizations in the US (Crunchbase, 2021).
-Currently, the three largest crowdfunding platforms are Kickstarter, Indiegogo, and Crowd Supply.
 As of January 2021, Kickstarter has raised more than $5.6 billion spread over 197,425 projects.

 Crowdfunding platforms have differences in the services they provide and the type of projects they support.

 Curated crowdfunding platforms serve as "network orchestrators" by curating the offerings that are allowed on the platform.
 They create the necessary organizational systems and conditions for resource integration among other players to take place.
 Relational mediators act as an intermediary between supply and demand.
 They replace traditional intermediaries (such as traditional record companies, venture capitalists).
 These platforms link new artists, designers, project initiators with committed supporters who believe in the persons behind the projects strongly enough to provide monetary support.

-Growth engines focus on the strong inclusion of investors.
-They "disintermediate" by eliminating the activity of a service provider previously involved in the network.
-The platforms that use crowdfunding to seek stakes from a community of high net-worth private investors and match them directly with project initiators.
+In response to arbitrary crowdfunding curation on existing platforms, an open source alternative called Selfstarter emerged in late 2012 from the project Lockitron after it was rejected from Kickstarter.
+While Selfstarter required the creators of the project to set up hosting and payment processing, it proved that projects could successfully crowdfund without middlemen taking a significant percentage of the money raised.

+Online crowdfunding donors differ from traditional fundraising donors in that donors give anonymously, do not have a connection to the recipient, and donors may seek out a cause or recipient to give to.
+Another important factor is that online donors are not limited by their geographic location and can give to individuals or organizations anywhere in the world.
+Once a fundraiser is created, individuals can share the details anywhere to attract donors and gather funds for their cause.When it comes to motives, donations are made to individuals to help them reach a goal and typically drop off once that is met; however, donations to organizations are made for a greater societal good.
+The demographics of online donors vary from traditional donors as "online donors tend to be younger and give larger gifts than traditional donors."
+This is important for online campaign organizers to note as they determine their target audience; however, those over 50 have increased their social media usage and have a presence on Facebook.

+More research is needed in regard to the topic of crowdfunding in general.
+There are benefits to online crowdfunding as it has the ability to tap into audiences that are not close in geographic proximity to an individual or organization and to increase awareness about a campaign.
+However, with relatively low funding success rates reported, "social networking and traditional approaches to fundraising may be complements" to help individuals and organizations raise funds but not a replacement."